 Especially with the terms chatbots and Conversational AI, where these words are used more and more frequently in the context of artificial intelligence and customer support and are often used synonymously.
 However, there are key differences behind the two terms.
 You can find out what they are in this article.

 A chatbot is typically a rule-based software system designed to automate certain interactions with humans.
 Since they only serve a specific purpose and are therefore meant to follow a certain flow, they are relatively easy to build.

 However, this also means that a chatbot can only give answers or reactions to a predefined question or instruction.
-Its answers are therefore already pre-determined and there is only limited room for manoeuvre for the course of the conversation.
+This means that its answers are already pre-determined and there is only limited room for manoeuvre for the course of the conversation.

 In practice, a chatbot gives fixed answers to questions rather than having a real conversation with a human being.
-A chatbot is therefore primarily suitable as a replacement or supplement to the FAQ section, answering questions about an order or the accessibility of customer support, for example.
+A chatbot is primarily suitable as a replacement or supplement to the FAQ section, answering questions about an order, or the accessibility of customer support, for example.

 Conversational AI is more than a simple chatbot

 Although many companies see Conversational AI as just another type of chatbot, there is much more behind it.
 Because Conversational AI goes far beyond a conventional chatbot and ultimately sets the new standard for the customer experience.

 Artificial intelligence research also confirms this trend.
 A study predicts that the global Conversational AI market will reach $32.62 billion by 2030, seeing that it was previously valued at $5.78 billion back in 2020.

 How is Conversational AI different from a traditional chatbot?

 The answer is simple: Conversational AI allows people to communicate with applications, websites or devices in their own language.
 Thus, Conversational AI goes far beyond the question-and-answer game of a simple chatbot.
 While the chatbot is primarily suitable for text-based conversations, Conversational AI can be operated via text as well as via speech.